Michelin Star Chef

 After securing a work experience placement in a hotel kitchen, he spent the next two years catching the No 966 bus to the Metropole Hotel at the NEC where he was quickly promoted to making salads and flipping burgers.
 A six year stint followed, gaining experience in every department from banqueting to the A La Carte Terrace Restaurant, where he discovered his talent and passion for fine dining.
 It wasn’t long before he began winning awards including the prestigious Salon Culinaire.

 His next professional step was as Chef de Partie at Simpson’s Restaurant in Kenilworth where he progressed to the position of Sous Chef.
 The restaurant was awarded a Michelin star and Glynn went on to win a number of accolades within the industry.

 After training with top chefs including Gordon Ramsay, Gary Rhodes and Claude Bosi, Glynn travelled abroad to work with well-known Michelin starred chefs in Europe.
 He went on to help launch Jessica’s in July 2003, which was awarded Birmingham’s first Michelin star back in 2005.
-Glynn is now the proud owner of three establishments in Birmingham, Purnell’s, which was awarded a Michelin star in 2007, Ginger’s Bar and Purnell’s Bistro, formerly The Asquith.
+Glynn is now the proud owner of two establishments in Birmingham, Purnell’s Restaurant on Cornwall Street, which was awarded a Michelin star in 2008 and Purnell’s Bistro & Ginger’s Bar on Newhall Street.

 Glynn is becoming a household name after taking part in the Great British Menu, winning twice and then later appearing as a mentor.
 He has previously featured on The Great British Food Revival alongside other television programmes.
 You can also regularly see him on Saturday Kitchen as a guest chef and host.